Joe Rosenblatt

 Joseph Rosenblatt (December 26, 1933 – March 11, 2019) was a Canadian poet who lived in Qualicum Beach, British Columbia.
 He won Canada's Governor-General's Award and British Columbia's B.C.
 Book Prize for poetry.
-He was also a talented artist, whose "line drawings, paintings, and sketches often illustrate his own and other poets’ books of poetry."
+He was also an artist, whose "line drawings, paintings, and sketches often illustrate his own and other poets' books of poetry."

 Life and writing

 The son of Jewish immigrants from Poland, Rosenblatt was born and raised in Toronto, Ontario, where he grew up in the city's Kensington Market area and attended Lansdowne Public School.
 Later he went to Central Technical School, but dropped out and worked in a variety of blue-collar jobs.
 In 1956 he became a laborer for the Canadian Pacific Railway.

 A socialist, he became a Trotskyist, joining the Socialist Education League in Toronto.
 He ran in the 1958 municipal election, for city council in Ward 1 (Riverdale), receiving 521 votes.

 He began seriously writing poetry in the early 1960s.
 "He became interested in writing through his association with the worker poet Milton Acorn in the early sixties and the metaphysical poetry of Gwendolyn MacEwen."
 He "got his start with the help of other poets: Milton Acorn, Al Purdy and Earle Birney."

 His first book, The L.S.D.
 Leacock, was published in 1966.
 In the same year he received a Canada Council grant that allowed him to quit his railway job and write full-time.

 Since then, in his 40-year career, "Rosenblatt has written more than 20 books of poetry, several autobiographical works and his poems have appeared in over thirty anthologies of Canadian poetry....
 He has traveled widely giving readings of his poems in Europe, Canada and the United States."

 Books in Canada wrote of him in 1988 that, "street smart, water wise, heaven bent, Joe Rosenblatt is a talented man, fisher of gods, and a school in himself.
 He makes you feel things that are hard to touch: bee fur, tadpoles, and the human heart."

 Rosenblatt summed up his philosophy of writing in this way: